virtualzone/tubewarder/docs/Installation.md

 The bootstrap configuration is located in the file: tubewarder.conf

-The file is well documented, so here's a cut & paste of the default configuration file:
+The file is well documented, so here's a copy & paste of the default configuration file:

 ```
 # Tubewarder Bootstrap Configuration